-To request a minor, graduate students must fill out the appropriate form ("Minor Declaration Form" on the Graduate School's forms page, and email it to ESE Student Services.
-Note that the courses in the minor field must be completed in addition to ESE requirements for the graduate degree, as per the Graduate School's handbook.
+To request a minor, graduate students must fill out the appropriate form ("Minor Declaration Form") on The Graduate School's forms page, and email it to ESE Student Services at esestudentservices@unc.edu.

+Note that the courses in the minor field must be completed in addition to ESE requirements for the graduate degree, as per the Graduate School's Handbook.